The island of Cyprus has long been known for the exquisite beaches lining the country’s beautiful shores.

 This is the perfect spot for those looking to escape the crowds and embrace the natural beauty of Cyprus.

 While many of the gorgeous beaches in resort areas like Protaras and Agia Napa are lined with apartments and hotels, Latsi is surrounded by dramatic mountains.

-Konnos Beach is another great choice for those looking to avoid the more “touristy” areas.
+Konnos Beach is yet another great option for those looking to avoid the more “touristy” areas.

-Relatively unknown to most visitors to the island, Konnos is situated in a small bay, protecting its shores from waves and providing the beach with a peaceful atmosphere.
+Relatively unknown to most of the island’s visitors, Konnos is situated in a small bay, protecting its shores from waves and providing the beach with a peaceful atmosphere.

 The water at Konnos is bright blue and entirely clear, and the sand is soft and golden.

-Like Latsi, the area surrounding the beach is almost entirely natural, with only one hotel located on the hill above the beach and a small cafe hidden in the brush next to the beach.
+Much like Latsi, the area surrounding the beach is almost entirely natural with only a single hotel situated on the hill just above the beach and a small café hidden in the brush next to the beach.

 Visitors can relax on sunbeds for a small fee, and pick up a coffee or snack from the cafe nearby.